nmWolfe/hangman/readme.md

 # Hangman Game in Java

-Welcome to the Hangman game implemented in Java!
+Welcome to my Hangman game implemented with Java!
 This classic word-guessing game will test your knowledge and vocabulary.
 Follow the instructions below to play, learn the rules, or quit the game.

 ## Table of Contents
 - [Getting Started](#getting-started)